EdgarJob/ai-powered-ats/README.md

 # Testing Firebase Deployment - Mon May 26 15:33:08 EAT 2025
 # Secrets Verification Test - Mon May 26 15:54:12 EAT 2025
 # Testing with complete Firebase config - Mon May 26 16:04:52 EAT 2025
+# Final deployment test with all secrets - Mon May 26 16:12:41 EAT 2025